letsencrypt/website/content/en/about.md

 * <strong>Automatic:</strong> Software running on a web server can interact with Let's Encrypt to painlessly obtain a certificate, securely configure it for use, and automatically take care of renewal.
 * <strong>Secure:</strong> Let's Encrypt will serve as a platform for advancing TLS security best practices, both on the CA side and by helping site operators properly secure their servers.
 * <strong>Transparent:</strong> All certificates issued or revoked will be publicly recorded and available for anyone to inspect.
-* <strong>Open:</strong> The automatic issuance and renewal protocol will be published as an open standard that others can adopt.
+* <strong>Open:</strong> The automatic issuance and renewal protocol [is published](https://tools.ietf.org/html/rfc8555) as an open standard that others can adopt.
 * <strong>Cooperative:</strong> Much like the underlying Internet protocols themselves, Let's Encrypt is a joint effort to benefit the community, beyond the control of any one organization.

 We have a page with more detailed information about [how the Let's Encrypt CA works](/how-it-works).